naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 - - -

 Thanks for reading!
-If you have any suggestions, feel free to tweet me: [@nudgemybody](https://twitter.com/nudgemybody)
+Love it or hate it, if you have any suggestions or comments, feel free to tweet me: [@nudgemybody](https://twitter.com/nudgemybody)